Last Updated on March 26, 2023

 Remember that Brooklyn is larger than most of the major cities in the U.S. and Europe – larger than Barcelona, Boston, Dublin or Washington, D.C.
 Also remember that there are 70+ neighborhoods in Brooklyn, which means that even traveling within Brooklyn can easily take around one hour – and getting to Manhattan and the New York City’s other boroughs can even take longer.
 It’s important to know the layout of New York City when booking an Airbnb or hotel in Brooklyn to avoid getting frustrated with long commutes.

-Where to stay in Brooklyn
+The best neighborhoods to stay in Brooklyn

 The Airbnb map gives you a better idea of the layout of New York City, and also shows you how large Brooklyn is.
 My recommendation would be to stay as close to Manhattan as possible, especially if you are looking to spend a considerable amount of your time outside of Brooklyn.
 The further south you go in Brooklyn, the cheaper it gets, but that’s because the commute to Manhattan gets notably longer.
 You have to decide what’s more important to you: convenience and less time spent on public transportation / in Ubers, or a cheap place to stay.